 Until you get to 4th or 5th grade and receive the reading award for the fourth year in a row.
 This was the biggest complaint I heard from students while I was in the classroom.
 They loved the idea of awards, but not so much that they would tend to get the same award over and over again.

 How to Change Up Awards for Upper Elementary

 The first thing I did was make a huge list of possible awards for students, taking their input and surveying other classes as well.
 I wanted to make sure unique ideas were added to the list.
 We all know students at this age love being different and thinking outside the box!

 Each year, the way students were chosen to receive each award was varied.
-Sometimes I had a class president and vice president and they would choose.
+Sometimes I had a class president and vice president, and they would choose.
 Sometimes I would choose, and sometimes I had the whole class privately vote.
 Students were always surprised and happy with what they got an award for.

 Time Saving Editable Templates

-To save myself time each year, I created editable templates that I could easily type right into with the award name, student name, and date.
+To save me time each year, I created editable templates that I could easily type right into with the award name, student name, and date.
 No more reinventing the wheel each year or printing and handwriting each award.
 The result was fun, professional-looking awards to hand out to students.

 Using Awards Throughout the Whole School Year